Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Conflict of interest

+S. Ramamoorthy is vice president at five.ai, an autonomous driving company whose focus lies outside the domain of this paper.
+The remaining authors confirm that no other conflict of interest exists.

-This work is supported by funding from the Turing Institute, as part of the Safe AI for surgical assistance project.
-We are particularly grateful to the Edinburgh RAD group and Dr Paul Brennan for valuable discussions and recommendations.
+This work was supported by funding from the Turing Institute, as part of the Safe AI for surgical assistance project.
+K. Subr was supported by a Royal Society URF and K. Lu was partly supported by an EPSRC grant: Honey Sampling.